isomerpages/nlb-mobile-guide/get-started-with/6-HyRead.md

 <div>
         <input type="radio" name="acc" id="acc5">
-        <label for="acc5">The eBook / eMagazine I want does not have the option to "Borrow" - only "Read Now" and "Reserve".</label>
+        <label for="acc5">I don't see the option to "Borrow" the eBook / eMagazine I want.
+The only buttons I see are "Read Now" and "Reserve".</label>
         <div class="acc-body">
 		<p>You may choose to "Read Now" - which means you can only read the eBook / eMagazine when your device is connected to the internet.
 If you wish to read it even when there is no internet connection available, you may reserve the eBook / eMagazine and wait for it to become available for borrowing, so that you can download it for offline reading.
 Reservations are free of charge.</p>
 </div></div>